tometchy/Bog-zachowal-swoj-Tekst-Wilbur-Pickering/chapters/09-czesc-1-historyczne-dowody-wczesne-rozpoznanie.md

 (To od osoby, która była być może najbardziej szanowanym biskupem w Azji Mniejszej w swoich czasach.
 Został zamęczony w 156 r. n.e.)

+The so-called second letter of Clement of Rome is usually dated before AD 150 and seems clearly to quote from Matthew, Mark, Luke, Acts, l Corinthians, Ephesians, 1 Timothy, Hebrews, James, and 1 Peter, with possible allusions to 2 Peter, Jude, and Revelation.
+After quoting and discussing a passage from the Old Testament, the author goes on to say in 2,4, “Another Scripture says: ‘I came not to call the just, but sinners’” (Matthew 9,13; Mark 2,17; Luke 5,32).
+Here is another author who recognized the New Testament writings to be Scripture.

 [^reprodukcja-rozdzialu]: Od tego momentu, ta Część I stanowi w zasadzie reprodukcję (z kilkoma upiększeniami) większości Rozdziału 5 mojej książki „The Identity of the New Testament Text IV” („Tożsamość Tekstu Nowego Testamentu IV”), dostępnej na Amazon.com, a także na mojej stronie internetowej, www.prunch.org.

 [^cowel-zrodlo]: Colwell, „Jaki jest najlepszy Nowy Testament?” [ang. „What is the Best New Testament?”, przyp. tłum.], s.
 53. (Później zmienił zdanie.)